-WE OPERATE AND MAINTAIN more than 28,000 miles of natural gas pipelines that safely and reliably provide energy to more than 1.8 million customers.
+We operate and maintain more than 28,000 miles of natural gas pipelines that safely and reliably provide energy to more than 1.8 million customers.

-To protect the integrity of our natural gas pipeline system - and for your safety - our employees perform more than 450,000 safety inspections each year.
+To protect the integrity of our natural gas pipeline system, and for your safety, our employees perform more than 450,000 safety inspections each year.

 Pipeline markers are used to indicate the presence of buried pipelines in the area.
-The markers are not intended to show the exact location of the pipelines.
+Markers are not intended to show the exact location of the pipelines.
+Do not remove pipeline markers, and let us know if any are damaged.